rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 ## 17: Unicycler hybrid assembly

-[Unicycler](https://github.com/rrwick/Unicycler) is getting a bit long in the tooth, but its hybrid assembly approach is still appropriate for cases where long reads are limited ([[read more on Trycycler's FAQ|FAQ-and-miscellaneous-tips#should-i-use-unicycler-or-trycycler-to-assemble-my-bacterial-genome]]).
+[Unicycler](https://github.com/rrwick/Unicycler) is getting a bit long in the tooth, but its hybrid assembly approach is still appropriate for cases where long reads are limited ([read more on Trycycler's FAQ](https://github.com/rrwick/Trycycler/wiki/FAQ-and-miscellaneous-tips#should-i-use-unicycler-or-trycycler-to-assemble-my-bacterial-genome)).

 Unicycler works by first generating a short-read assembly graph and then using long reads to scaffold the graph to completion.
 It performs best when the short reads are deep and have even coverage, as this makes for a clean graph on which it can work.
 Not many long reads are then required – as little as 10× can sometimes be enough.